How Nigeria can reduce foreign exchange pressure - Wale Edun

 The Minister of Finance and Coordinating Minister of the Economy, Wale Edun, on Tuesday said Nigeria can reduce foreign exchange pressure by boosting supply through oil production.

-Mr Edun made this known Tuesday while taking questions from journalists at a G-24 press briefing held at the ongoing World Bank/IMF summit in Washington D.C.
+Mr Edun said this on Tuesday while taking questions from journalists at a G-24 press briefing held at the ongoing World Bank/IMF summit in Washington D.C.

 The briefing was held after a meeting of the governors and ministers of the G-24.